Leaderboard

 Showing content with the highest reputation since 04/26/2023 in all areas

-I gotta tell everyone here that I love this family, yes I said family not club because that's what it is.
+1. I gotta tell everyone here that I love this family, yes I said family not club because that's what it is.
 I joined many years ago and over the years I have made some very good friends.
 I've been through some very personal and physical issues especially lately and I've had nothing but support from this family.
 If there's anyone on the fence about joining and paying the minimal fee to join its well worth every penny.
 I can always come here no matter how far I am down in the dumps I am and always enjoy myself.
 I love the friendships and the banter between members.
 Thank each and every one of you for helping me through my hard times, I love you all!
-I could go on for hours about all the great members on here but I won't, thank you all!20 points
+I could go on for hours about all the great members on here but I won't, thank you all!

 18 points

-Did you ever notice... on so many of the Facebook groups dedicated to the First Generation Monte Carlo how many Scam Ads and Knock -Off T-Shirt ads they have.
+3. Did you ever notice... on so many of the Facebook groups dedicated to the First Generation Monte Carlo how many Scam Ads and Knock -Off T-Shirt ads they have.
 If yes, have you also noticed that don't see much of that here on the FGMCC site or even the Facebook group that Aaron (Canuck) manages.
 That is because of the screening process we use here when someone wants access to post on the site.
 Even if some of them do get through it is almost always quickly noticed by our moderators and admins and those posts are quickly removed and the poster banned from the site.
 We rarely have members scammed on items posted for sale here and we rarely have to remove posts or ban people from posting.
-This is a very safe place to come to for your needs. rob17 points
+This is a very safe place to come to for your needs. rob

-Today marks our 53 wedding anniversary.
+4. Today marks our 53 wedding anniversary.
 On a cold snowy Jan 16th day , I said yes after she asked me to marry her :).
 Just kidding… we had 20$ between us but by the grace of God , clawed our way thru .
 She’s been a blessing to me all these years , almost as much as the 71 Monte :).. kidding again.
 But that is the reason I’m partial to the year 71 Monte.
-The year we were married..17 points
+The year we were married..

-The ‘71 came out of hibernation Friday.
+5. The ‘71 came out of hibernation Friday.
 The ‘70 was extracted from her cocoon today.
 Both gave me no issues starting and felt great on the 10 - 12 mile initial ride.
 The AC compressor on the ‘71 gave up the ghost (the pretty green dye in the refrigerant matches the Lime Green Poly perfectly 😂), but whatya gonna do?
 New compressor already ordered and hopefully delivered and installed in time for Carlisle.
-PS - the day I figure out how to get pictures loaded in sequence is the day Dennis’ feet don’t appear in his pictures16 points
+PS - the day I figure out how to get pictures loaded in sequence is the day Dennis’ feet don’t appear in his pictures

-It's Thanksgiving 2023 and our family is all here for dinner.
+6. It's Thanksgiving 2023 and our family is all here for dinner.
 My oldest Grandson has his learners permit so I let him drive my 71 Monte Carlo.
 We had a beautiful day here in Michigan so I went to start the Monte and the battery went dead.
 I attached jumper cables to it and it started right up.
 I see that it is charging so I backed it out of the garage and let Evan take over.
 He drove me all over the area for almost a hour.
 We had a great time.
 Evan said the steering is a bit loose and the brakes require more pressure to stop the car than he is used to.
 This was such a great thing for us remembering back to when we drove him to the Woodward Dream Cruise every summer.
-Picture from 2009 when he was very young and now:16 points
+Picture from 2009 when he was very young and now:

 15 points